Chart Color Schemes

 The educational profile of Warradale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 32.4% among residents aged 15+, surpassing the South African average of 25.7% and the SA4 region's rate of 28.1%.
+The area's educational profile is notable regionally, with university qualification rates at 32.4% among residents aged 15+, surpassing South Australia's average of 25.7% and the SA4 region's rate of 28.1%.
 Bachelor degrees are most prevalent at 21.7%, followed by postgraduate qualifications (7.5%) and graduate diplomas (3.2%).
-Vocational credentials are also prominent, with 32.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.4% and certificates at 20.9%.
+Vocational credentials are also prominent, with 32.3% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.4% while certificates make up 20.9%.

 Frequently Asked Questions - Education